SwiftVapor/learn-git/README.md

 ### Instructions

-* Go to your forked repository on yeetHub.
+* Go to your forked repository on ghetHub.
 It should appear under `Your repositories` which is next to the `New repository` button.
 * Click on the green `clone or download` button and copy the URL.
 * Open a terminal window and navigate to your Desktop.
-* Run `yeet clone [the url you copied]`.
+* Run `ghet clone [the url you copied]`.
   * <details>

     <summary> What does this do? </summary>

     <br />

-    This takes what's on yeetHub and essentially downloads it so you can now make changes to it on your local computer.
+    This takes what's on ghetHub and essentially downloads it so you can now make changes to it on your local computer.

     </details>